3116218257/DIP-Project/README.md

 ```

 ## Environment
-Just create a virtual environment for our project using command line<br>
+Just create a virtual environment for our project using command line.<br>
 ```bash
 conda env create -f environment.yml
 ```